 - CenturyLink Private Cloud on VMWare Cloud Foundation

 - Single virtual machine instances

-- Virtual machines that belongs to a scaling group.
+- Virtual machines that belongs to a scaling group or scale set.
 All machines belonging to the same auto-scaling group will be registered as a single instance in Cloud Application Manager of type auto-scaling group.

 Enabling the self-registration feature for your organization